Central Bureau of Investigation: High Courts and the Supreme Court

-The SC in CBI VS CBI case held that the power to remove/send on leave the director of CBI, vested in the selection committee, not with the central govt.
-SC says this verdict when CBI Director challenge the decision of central govt to send him on leave without his will.

 Exemption from Right to Information (RTI)

-CBI is exempted from the provisions of the Right to Information Act.
-This exemption was granted by the government on 9 June 2011 (with similar exemptions to the National Investigating Agency (NIA), the Directorate General of Income Tax Investigation and the National Intelligence Grid (Natgrid)) on the basis of national security.
+CBI is exempted from the provisions of the Right to Information Act, 2005.
+This exemption was granted by the government on 9 June 2011 (with similar exemptions to the National Investigation Agency (NIA), the Directorate General of Income Tax Investigation and the National Intelligence Grid (Natgrid)) on the basis of national security.
 It was criticized by the Central Information Commission and RTI activists, who said the blanket exemption violated the letter and intent of the RTI Act.
 The exemption was upheld in Madras High Court.